VIHATTeam/OMICALL-Flutter-SDK/README.md

 #### iOS:
 ----

 We support both Object-C and Swift.
-But we only support documents for Object-C. We will write for Swift language later.
+But we only have documents for Object-C. We will write for Swift language later.
 Thank you.

 ---